buildo/react-components/src/toggle/README.md

 # Toggle

-## A nice animated Toggle rendered using only CSS
+A nice animated Toggle rendered using only CSS

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **value** | <code>Boolean</code> |  | *optional*.
 The current value (`true` if checked) |